How to Recover Files from a Corrupted SD Card

 Can You Recover Files from a Corrupted SD Card?

-Recovery becomes unlikely when:
+Recovery becomes more difficult when:

 - The card is not detected on any device.